openedx/edx-platform/docs/en_us/course_authors/source/create_problem_component.rst

 Randomization
 ===============

-You may want to set up a problem so that specific values are different each time a different student sees the problem, or even every time a single student tries to answer the problem.
-When you use the **Randomization** setting, Studio uses a Python script that you supply to change the values that you specify, as in the example below.
+You may have created a problem that can use a Python script to change specific values in the problem each time a different student sees the problem, or every time a single student tries to answer the problem.
+For example, the highlighted values in the problem below change each time a student submits an answer to the problem.

 .. image:: Images/Rerandomize.gif

+To "turn on" the ability to change these values, use the **Randomization** setting.
 This setting has four options.

 +-------------------+--------------------------------------+
 | **Always**        | Students see a different version of  |